 Once you’ve chosen the loan that’s right for you, applying online is quick and convenient.
 At Salad Money we use Open Banking, an FCA regulated service, that gives you complete control over how we use your bank details.
 That means we can fairly assess your application without impacting your credit score in any way.

 Simple and convenient, applying for a direct lender loan could be a good choice for you to help you cope with life’s little emergencies.

 What should I look for in a loan lender?

 Taking out a loan needn’t be daunting if you pick the right lender.
 But how do you choose a loan lender who’s committed to responsible and affordable lending?

 You’ll need to know that your lender offers competitive interest rates and APR.
 They should also be clear and transparent about any additional charges, including late payments and early repayment fees.
 All documentation regarding your loan should be in plain English and easily available so you can see at a glance what the lender promises to do.

 Always look for an FCA-regulated lender.
 That way you’ll be fully protected as a consumer and you can relax knowing that your chosen lender follows a code of conduct that is designed to keep you and your money safe.

 Before you take out a loan, check whether your lender is flexible enough if your circumstances change and making your repayments becomes difficult.
 At Salad Money we make sure to check the affordability of your loan before we lend you money so you don’t get into difficulties.

-If you’re an NHS workers looking for a credible and trustworthy lender, then Salad Money fits the bill.
+If you’re an NHS or public sector worker looking for a credible and trustworthy lender, then Salad Money fits the bill.
 We’re fully FCA regulated and our goal is to give small, fair and affordable loans to people who need a helping hand once in a while.